roboscienceorg/book/source/Introduction/whatisrobot.rst

 at royal drinking parties.
 His mechanism had a programmable drum machine with pegs (cams) that bump into little levers that operate the percussion.
-The drummer could be made to play different rhythms and different drum patterns by moving the pegs to different locations.[8]
+The drummer could be made to play different rhythms and different drum patterns by moving the pegs to different locations.

 ..
 This figure is public domain.
 .. figure:: IntroductionFigures/Al-Jazari.*
    :width: 40%
    :align: center

    Al-Jazari’s Mechanical Musical Boat.
-[Wikipedia]_
+[AlJazari]_

 1495